Cellular democracy: Councils

 In cellular democracy, a jurisdiction such as a county or city is divided into neighborhood districts with a population of about 500 people, with about 100 to 200 households.
 The voters in the district would elect a council.
 The small size of districts would allow for more informed voters at a smaller cost.
 Representatives, plus one alternate, would be elected to the council.
-This would be a "level-1 council".

-A region containing 10 to 20 neighborhood districts would then vote for a "level-2 council".
+This would be a "level-1 council."
+Neighborhood districts would then vote for a "level-2 council."
 Each level-1 council elects a regular representative and an alternate to the level-2 council from its own regular membership.

 A further region containing several level-2 councils would comprise a level-3 council, each level-2 council again electing a regular and an alternate representative to level 3.
-The level-2 representative sent up to the level-3 council would be replaced by his or her alternative.
+The level-2 representative sent up to the level-3 council would be replaced by their alternative.

 The hierarchy would continue indefinitely, depending on the size of the state, or even expanding worldwide.